Lokoio17/lousamagica.github.io/README.md

 # Lousa-magica
-Unfortunately, I lost the original repository with all the commit history.
+Unfortunately, I lost the original repository with all previous commit history.

 Etch-a-Sketch Project with HTML, CSS, JavaScript